 - As important as hand washing is, avoiding to touch one’s face, mouth and eyes (i.e., all mucous membranes) and thoroughly washing hands before, if necessary to do so.

 - Social distancing (i.e. staying at least 2 metres away from others), avoiding public spaces, public transit, working from home, etc., are all recommended measures for reducing the risk of contact with cases in the community.
-The main mode of transmission is through droplets from an infected person that are spread through coughing and sneezing.
+The main mode of transmission is through droplets from an infected person coughing and sneezing and airborne transmission.